felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.38.1-dev.1 =
+= 1.38.1-dev.2 =

-(2018/12/21) Added a new filter for 'woocommerce_structured_data_product_limited' to remove the incorrect Schema markup provided by WooCommerce in the Shop page (Pro version).
+(2018/12/21) Fixed the missing "itemListElement" property value in the WooCommerce Shop page (Pro version).
+Added a new filter to remove incorrect Schema markup provided by WooCommerce in the Shop page (Pro version).

 = 1.38.0 =